sohamsshah/Parallelomoji/README.md

 # Parallelomojipedia
-Know what will be the meaning of your favourite emojis in Parallel Universe.!
+Know what will be the meaning of your favourite emojis in Parallel Universe!

 Live website: [Parallelomojipedia](https://parallelomojipedia.netlify.app/)